vercel/next.js/docs/advanced-features/i18n-routing.md

 }
 ```

-For automatically statically optimized and non-dynamic `getStaticProps` pages a version of the page will be generated for each locale.
-This is important to consider since it can increase build times depending on how many locales are configured and what data fetching is being done inside of `getStaticProps`.
+For [Automatically Statically Optimized](/docs/advanced-features/automatic-static-optimization.md) and non-dynamic `getStaticProps` pages, **a version of the page will be generated for each locale**.
+This is important to consider because it can increase build times depending on how many locales are configured inside `getStaticProps`.

-If you have 50 locales configured with 10 non-dynamic pages with `getStaticProps` this means `getStaticProps` will be called 500 times and 50 versions of these 10 pages will be generated during each build.
+For example, if you have 50 locales configured with 10 non-dynamic pages using `getStaticProps`, this means `getStaticProps` will be called 500 times.
+50 versions of the 10 pages will be generated during each build.

-To improve the performance of generating these pages during build time dynamic pages with `getStaticProps` and [a `fallback` mode](https://nextjs.org/docs/basic-features/data-fetching#fallback-true) can be leveraged instead.
-This allows you to return only the most popular paths and locales from `getStaticPaths` to prerender during the build and then lazily build the rest during runtime when they are requested.
+To decrease the build time of dynamic pages with `getStaticProps`, use a [`fallback` mode](https://nextjs.org/docs/basic-features/data-fetching#fallback-true).
+This allows you to return only the most popular paths and locales from `getStaticPaths` for prerendering during the build.
+Then, Next.js will build the remaining pages at runtime as they are requested.

 ### Automatically Statically Optimized Pages